cross-language-cpp/cross-language-cpp.github.io/docs/further_reading.md

 While this documentation aims to provide all the information you need to get started with Djinni, there is still a long way to really using it in a real world development setup.

-The following projects are helping to integrate Djinni into your software development process:
+The following projects are trying to make the integration of Djinni into the software development process easier:

 - [**Ezored**](https://ezored.github.io): A C++ multi-platform toolkit template that builds upon Djinni.
 It targets the platforms Linux, macOS, Windows, Android & iOS.
 - [**Djinni Library Template**](https://jothepro.github.io/djinni-library-template/cpp/): A template for a Djinni library that comes with a CLI to build artifacts for each supported platform (XCFramework for iOS,macOS, AAR for Android, NuGet for .Net Core Windows, Conan for Linux).